 Please note that the deadline for applications for entry into the Sixth Form in 2017 has now passed and we are not able to accept any more applications for 2017 at this time.

-The first step in applying to Sevenoaks School is to complete the online application form here.
+The first step in applying to Sevenoaks School is to complete the online application form here and pay the registration fee.
 The registration fee which is non-refundable covers the cost of processing the application and the entrance tests.
 The fee is £100 for day applicants and £200 for boarding applicants.

 Before you make an application, please check here that your child's age is correct for the Year of Entry.